-Medical research is beginning to explore the negative effects of weight bias and fat shaming in health care.
-Movements like body positivity can help reverse the messages that have been instilled in us for generations.
+Medical research is beginning to explore the adverse effects of weight bias and fat shaming in health care.
+Movements like body positivity can help reverse the messages instilled in us for generations.
 We can contribute by using positive talk with ourselves and limiting “body talk” around others.

 The emotional toll of illness can leave scars deeper than our skin, but even physical scars can be challenging to accept.
 They are visual reminders of what has happened to us, sometimes traumatic or deeply stigmatized experiences.
 With the right mindset, however, they can come to represent all of the ways we’ve been stronger than our experiences, the ways we’ve overcome the impossible!